ros-controls/ros2_control_demos/example_12/doc/userdoc.rst

 .. _ros2_control_demos_example_12_userdoc:

-Example 9: Simulation with RRBot
+Example 12: Controller Chaining with RRBot
 =================================

-With *example_12*, we demonstrate the interaction of simulators with ros2_control.
-More specifically, Gazebo Classic is used for this purpose.
-For details on the ``gazebo_ros2_control`` plugin, see :ref:`gazebo_ros2_control`.
+The example shows how to write a simple Chainable Controller, and then how to integrate properly to have a functional controller chaining.

+For *example_12*, we will use RRBot, or ‘’Revolute-Revolute Manipulator Robot’’, is a simple 3-linkage, 2-joint arm to demonstrate the controller chaining functionality in ROS2 control.

+For *example_12*, a simple chainable ros2 controller has been implemented that takes a vector of interfaces as an input and simple forwards them without any changes, such controller is simple known as a `passthrough_controller` .

 Tutorial steps
 --------------------------